 Newer routers make this relatively easy through a companion mobile app.

 For other routers, you’ll need to look in the device’s settings.
 You can do that by opening a web browser and typing in the device’s IP address.
 Very often, the address is 192.168.0.1 or 192.168.1.1.
 But this varies by brand.
 So consult the owner’s manual or do an online search for the customer support pages for your router model.

 If your router doesn’t provide automatic updates, you’ll have to periodically download and install the new software from the manufacturer’s website yourself.

-To be safe, says Richard Fisco, who oversees electronics testing at Consumer Reports, you should check for new updates every three months.
+Richard Fisco, who oversees electronics testing at Consumer Reports, says that to be safe you should check for new updates every three months.
 You can also see if there’s a way to get security notices via email from the router’s manufacturer when new software is available.
 Many brands offer that as an option during the online product registration process.

 All companies eventually stop releasing new software for old models, though.